linuxserver/docker-documentation/docs/general/split-dns.md

 # Split DNS

-Split DNS allows you to rewrite DNS requests from `*.domain.com` directly to your server instead of having to go through the router, it has several benefits:
+Spilt DNS allows you to give different answers to DNS requests for internal and external users, so local requests for your server don't have to go via your router, if has several benefits:

 - Faster due to not having to go through the router.
 - The reverse proxy can easily differentiate between internal and external requests with allow/deny since there's no NAT.
-- Things still works when the internet is down.
+- Things still work when the internet is down.
-- Things still works when the upstream DNS isn't available.
+- Things still work when upstream DNS (Your ISP/Google/OpenDNS/etc) isn't available.

 ## Requirements

-- An internal reverse proxy that **listens on port 443**.
+- An internal reverse proxy that **listens on port 80/443**.
-- An internal DNS that supports rewrites.
+- An internal DNS resolver that supports rewrites or hosting full DNS zones.

 ## Popular DNS Configurations